majogamit/crack-detector/README.md

 license: mit
 ---

-# Corrosion Segmentation Web Application for Cawil.AI
+# Crack Segmentation Web Application

-Welcome to the Corrosion Segmentation Web Application!
-This tool is designed to segment corrosion in images.
+Welcome to the Crack Segmentation Web Application!
+This tool is designed to segment concrete cracks in images.
 It's powered by Gradio and deployed on HuggingFace's Spaces platform.
 The underlying model and utilities are built using Python 3.10.9.

 ## Table of Contents